 Students are encouraged to consult any one of the many books that provide a general and broad summary of Brazilian history.
-Two copies of one such published survey of Brazilian history is on 24-hour reserve at Geisel Library: Meade, Teresa.
+Two copies of one such published survey of Brazilian history will be placed on reserve at Geisel Library: Meade, Teresa.
 A Brief History of Brazil.
 New York: Facts on File, 2010.
 (Note: The first edition of Meade's book, published in 2003, is also on reserve.)
 Codes: